 Domain-Specific Routing Protocols and Algorithms

 New routing protocols are being developed in the IETF for data centers, e.g. RIFT and LSVR.
-These are protocols specifically optimised for use in certain types of domain and topologes.
+These are protocols specifically optimised for use in certain types of domain and topologies.
 Such protocols trade general applicability for high performance in the target domain.
 Soon, there could be more domain-specific cases that require new routing protocols or algorithms, such as routing for satellite communications.

 6.1.4 Industrial Internet and Internet of Things